Podia vs Teachable 2023 | Which Is The Best Option For You Online? (In-Depth Comparison)

 Podia

 When it comes to email integration, Podia offers more options than Teachable.
-With Podia, you can connect your email service provider directly and use their built-in automation tools to trigger emails based on customer behavior or specific events.
+With Podia, you can connect with your email service provider directly and use their built-in automation tools to trigger emails based on customer behavior or specific events.
 This allows for a much higher degree of customization when sending marketing emails.

 Teachable: